 Contact Pratt & Whitney, 400 Main St., East Hartford, CT 06108; telephone (860) 565-8770; fax (860) 565-4503, for the service information identified in this proposed AD.Start Further Info

 FOR FURTHER INFORMATION CONTACT:

-We will post all comments we receive, without change, to http://dms.dot.gov, including any personal information you provide.
+We will post all comments we receive, without change, to http://www.regulations.gov, including any personal information you provide.
 We will also post a report summarizing each substantive verbal contact with FAA personnel concerning this proposed AD.
-Using the search function of the DOT Web site, anyone can find and read the comments in any of our dockets, including the name of the individual who sent the comment (or signed the comment on behalf of an association, business, labor union, etc.).
-You may review the DOT's complete Privacy Act Statement in the Federal Register published on April 11, 2000 (65 FR 19477-78) or you may visit http://dms.dot.gov.
+Using the search function of the Web site, anyone can find and read the comments in any of our dockets, including, if provided, the name of the individual who sent the comment (or signed the comment on behalf of an association, business, labor union, etc.).
+You may review the DOT's complete Privacy Act Statement in the Federal Register published on April 11, 2000 (65 FR 19477-78).
+Start Printed Page 63511

 Examining the AD Docket